mKondoJS/OverVue/README.md

 # OverVue
-#### OverVue is a stream-based persistent state management library for Vue built on RxJs observables.
+#### OverVue is a stream-based persistent state management library for Vue built on RxJS observables.

 While Vuex provides a robust option for handling state in Vue applications,  persistance requires third-party plugin support.
 The OverVue state management library includes persisted state out of the box.